Our Favorite Holiday Fruitcake

 - 1 to 2 ounces Brandy (optional)

-3 Cream together the butter and sugar.
+4 Beat butter and sugar, add egg, orange rind, sour cream and baking soda, add flour and salt, add fruit and nuts: Beat together the butter and sugar until fluffy.
 Mix in the egg, then the orange rind, then the sour cream/baking soda mix.
 Add the flour and the salt and mix together.
 Combine fruit/nut mixture with creamed ingredients and mix well to distribute the fruit and nuts evenly.

-4 Pour batter into a prepared 5x9-inch loaf pan (see note) and bake at 325°F for one and a half to two hours or until a toothpick or wooden skewer inserted into the center comes out clean.
+5 Pour batter into baking pan and bake: Pour batter into a prepared 5x9-inch loaf pan and bake at 325°F for one and a half to two hours or until a wooden skewer inserted into the center comes out clean.
 Place a pan of water in the oven when the cake goes in.
 Water may need to be replenished during baking.

-5 Wrap tightly with aluminum foil and plastic wrap to store.
+6 Cool on a rack: Remove to a rack to cool for 5 minutes.
+Use the edges of the parchment paper to lift the cake out of the pan.
+Let cool completely.
+Wrap tightly with plastic wrap and then aluminum to store.
 If you want, you can sprinkle on a few ounces of brandy or bourbon, especially if you would like to store the fruit cake for a while.